||Alaska’s Oil & Gas Industry

 - There are 28 producing oil and gas fields on the Kenai Peninsula and offshore Cook Inlet.
 This area has produced a cumulative total of over 1.3 billion barrels of oil and 7.75 trillion cubic feet of natural gas.
 The largest oil field, the McArthur River field, is expected to recover 639,000 barrels of oil.
 The largest gas field, the Kenai field, is ultimately projected to produce 2.427 trillion cubic feet of natural gas.
-Cook Inlet oil production peaked at 230,000 barrels per day in 1970 to about 10,800 bpd in FY 2012.
+Cook Inlet oil production peaked at 230,000 barrels per day in 1970 and fell to 8,900 bpd in FY 2010.
 (Alaska Department of Revenue)

-- Alaska has four refineries that produce gasoline, diesel and jet fuel for Alaska markets.
-Refineries are located in Nikiski, Valdez and near Fairbanks at North Pole.
+- Alaska has three refineries that produce gasoline, diesel, and jet fuel for Alaska markets.
+Refineries are located in Nikiski, Valdez and near Fairbanks in North Pole.